 - Juice Tester

-In the United States, there were 27,500 jobs for Food Science Technician in 2016.
+There were about 27,500 jobs for Food Science Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Food Science Technician by 2026.
-Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.
+The BLS estimates 3,000 yearly job openings in this field.

 The states with the most job growth for Food Science Technician are Nevada, Utah, and Idaho.
 Watch out if you plan on working in Maine, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Food Science Technicians is somewhere between $26,980 and $64,020.

 Food Science Technicians who work in New Jersey, Massachusetts, or New York, make the highest salaries.

 How much do Food Science Technicians make in different U.S. states?

 Tools & Technologies Used by Food Science Technicians